electrode-io/fynpo/README.md

 # fyn: Flatten Your Node_modules

-`fyn` is a node package manager for the [flat node_modules design here].
+`fyn` is a fast node package manager for the [flat node_modules design here].

+It installs only one copy of every package and uses symlink/junction to setup the modules dependencies.

+It installs packages from local file system as if they came from the registry.

 ![fyn demo][fyn-image]

 # Features

+* Only a single copy of every packages installed.
-* Dependencies information retained and checked at runtime.
+* Dependencies information retained and checked at runtime. (with [flat-module])
-* Your application will not silently load bad dependencies.
+* Your application will not silently load bad dependencies. (with [flat-module])
 * Always deterministic node_modules installation.
-* Super fast performance.
+* Super fast performance. (faster than npm@5 and yarn)
 * Clean and flexible depencies locking.
 * Generate super detailed stats of your dependencies.
 * Incremental install - add and remove any dep and get a deterministic install.
 * Proper handling of `optionalDependencies`.
-* Local package linking for development that works seamlessly.

-# Requirements

-`fyn` is a package manager that only installs a `node_modules` structured to work with the [flat node_modules design here].

-It requires the `flat-module` support loaded when node starts up.
-To achieve that, it depends on setting the `--require` option in [NODE_OPTIONS] env NodeJS 8 supports.

-This also works for NodeJS 6 but you have to explicitly specify the `--require` option when invoking node and child process wouldn't inherit that.
+* Better local development workflow than `npm link`. (with [flat-module])

-# Compatibility
+# Overview

-The `flat-module` extension is 100% compatible and co-exist with node's nesting module system.
+## Packages Resolution and Layout

-The top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs and is fully compatible with node's module system.
-It just means that without the `flat-module` extenstion, for any module with multiple versions, you will only get the top level version, so something breaking is very likely.
+The top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
+Those with multiple versions will have the extras installed under a directory `__fv_` and setup through symlinks or [flat-module].

 `fyn` has a fully asynchrounous and concurrent dependencies resolving engine that works 100% according to node's nesting design, and is the only one that can properly handle `optionalDependencies`.

+## Better `npm link` workflow

+`fyn` has enhanced support for installing packages from local file system that requires the [flat-module] support.

+The [flat-module] support unlocks more features that enables a much better workflow than `npm link`.
+Packages from local file system are subjected to the same dependencies resolution logic as if they came from the npm registry, and symlinked into your `node_modules` that can be used with [flat-module].

+See [using flat-module](#using-flat-module) if you are interested in trying it out.

 # Install